White defensiveness: White denial

 By its very nature, denial is a defense mechanism, a distortion of reality, a delusional projection to reshape reality in a way one desires to see it.
 James Perkinson's study, White Theology, counters white denial in calling for a "white theology of responsibility (agreeing with Cone) that a serious engagement with history and culture must be at the heart of any American projection of integrity"...

-While denial links to implicit and unconscious bias.
-White denial may also be driven by white guilt which suggests that acknowledgement of the existence of discrimination or racism against another group may be identity-threatening for members of dominant and majority groups.
+Some researchers link denial to implicit or unconscious bias.
+Others suggest it may be influenced by feelings of guilt or discomfort, proposing that acknowledging discrimination or racism against another group can be perceived as challenging to the identity of members of socially dominant or majority groups.

-The philosopher George Yancy has spoken of his experiences of white denial in academia and within responses to his works, such as his 2015 article Dear White America.
-From her 1998 research, professor Julia Chinyere Oparah proposed that when "white feminists cease to respond to challenges from black women with counter-attack and defensiveness" that anti-racism efforts can progress "beyond white denial" by "acknowledging that white feminists, as individuals, often silence, ignore or otherwise oppress black women."
+George Yancy has discussed what he describes as experiences of white denial in academic settings and in reactions to his work, including his 2015 article Dear White America.
+Based on her 1998 research, professor Julia Chinyere Oparah argued that anti-racism efforts may advance when white feminists respond to critiques from black women with less defensiveness, and when they recognize ways in which white feminists, as individuals, may silence, overlook, or marginalize Black women.

-Robin DiAngelo has argued that social pressure on people of color to "collude with white fragility" accommodates other forms of white defensiveness, in particular "white denial".
+Robin DiAngelo has written that social pressures on people of color to accommodate what she terms “white fragility” can also reinforce other defensive responses, including what she describes as white denial.